Start time is set for 10:00 a.m. in Springtown.

-Schoolfield, previously head equestrian coach at SMU for four years (2009-13), oversees the Horned Frogs' Hunt Seat and Western disciplines.
+Schoolfield, previously head equestrian coach at SMU for four years (2009-13), oversees the Horned Frogs' Hunt Seat and Western disciplines as Director.

 Prior to taking over the SMU program, Schoolfield was an assistant coach for two years (2007-09) at TCU.
 She was in charge of the Hunt Seat division.